Tenure-Track Professor in Screenwriting

-The University of Notre Dame’s Department of Film, Television, and Theatre is seeking a professor in narrative film and television production.
-We are especially interested in candidates with expertise in screenwriting and visual storytelling.
+The University of Notre Dame’s Department of Film, Television, and Theatre is seeking a tenure-track professor in screenwriting.
 Additional areas of specialization might include producing, directing, editing, and cinematography.
-Rank open.
+We expect to hire at the rank of Assistant Professor.

-The successful candidate must have an MFA in Film/Television Production or significant industry experience.
+The successful candidate must have an MFA in Screenwriting or an MFA in Film/Television Production.
 Teaching experience preferred.

-We particularly welcome applicants who will continue the department’s integration of production and critical studies and contribute to the department’s commitment to global perspectives.
+We particularly welcome applicants who will contribute to the department’s commitment to diversity and global perspectives, as well as the department’s integration of production and critical studies.

-The Search Committee’s deliberations will begin on October 31, 2017.
-The appointment begins Tuesday, August 28, 2018.
+The closing date for applications is November 1, 2019 when the committee will begin reviewing applications.
+The appointment begins Tuesday, August 28, 2020.
 The University is on the semester system.

 Candidates should apply online at Interfolio with a letter of application, C.V., links to representative creative work, and three letters of recommendation.
 The application letter should include statements about the candidate’s teaching aims, their creative and scholarly work, and a comment on why the candidate is interested in this position at the University of Notre Dame.